Virtual data room vs notion hero.

 How long does it take to set up a data room with Ellty?

-Most founders can have a basic data room live in under 30 minutes.
+Most teams can have a basic data room live in under 30 minutes.
 The setup process involves creating your workspace, uploading documents, organizing them into folders, and setting permissions for each section.
-You can then generate a trackable link to share with investors.
+You can then generate a trackable link to share with the other parties.
 There's no lengthy onboarding or sales process involved with self-serve plans.
 If you already have your documents organized, the actual setup is mostly just uploading files and configuring access.

 What is dynamic watermarking in a data room?

-Dynamic watermarking adds identifying information - typically the viewer's name and email - to documents as they're viewed, so every copy they see or screenshot they take is traceable back to them.
+Dynamic watermarking adds identifying information, typically the viewer's name and email, to documents as they're viewed.
+So every copy they see or screenshot they take is traceable back to them.
 This is a meaningful deterrent against unauthorized sharing of sensitive documents like your cap table or financial model.
 It's available on Ellty Data Room plan and above.
-Not every fundraise needs it, but if you're sharing sensitive materials with a larger number of parties or in a competitive M&A process, it's a useful protection layer.

 Get started